 Control measures were needed to reduce pollutant sources that contribute directly to the stream, "Direct Stream Sources".
-The Direct Stream Sources that need to be controlled in Three Creek and Darden Mill Run include livestock direct deposit and direct residential wastewater discharges (straight pipes).
-Mill Swamp only needs reductions of direct deposit from direct residential wastewater discharges to meet the TMDL.
-To meet the reductions in direct deposits from livestock specified in the TMDL, some form of stream exclusion is necessary.
+The Direct Stream Sources that need to be controlled in RR include livestock direct deposit and direct residential wastewater discharges (straight pipes).
+To meet the 100% reduction in direct deposits from livestock specified in the TMDL, some form of stream exclusion is necessary.
 The 100% reduction in bacteria loads from the direct residential wastewater discharges is a pre-existing legal requirement, further reinforced by the TMDL and this TMDL IP.
 Control measures used to address residential wastewater discharges include new septic systems or alternative on-site sewage treatment systems.